 Questions of membership can be addressed to: MembershipChairman@uspcs.org

 Membership is open to all persons of good character.
 The Society is a non-profit organization.
-The Society operates on a membership year running from July 1 to June 30.
-An Applicants initial membership fee is pro-rated on a quarterly basis.
-Members, in good standing of the American Philatelic Society (APS) may be admitted without furnishing further references.
+Current members of the American Philatelic Society (APS) need not supply further references.
 Others shall submit two philatelic trade references.
-Members of the The U.S. Philatelic Classics Society, Inc. may be used in place of trade references.
+Members of the U.S. Philatelic Classics Society, Inc. may be used in place of trade references.

 |1 YEAR||2 YEARS||3 YEARS||4 YEARS||5 YEARS|

 A multiple year membership will protect you against dues increases.
 However, international members please note that the international rate schedule set out above includes $16 annually for international postal service.
 If international postage rates increase, we reserve the right to bill the additional cost notwithstanding your pre-payment of membership fees and postage.
 International members may at any time choose to pay only the “Regular – U.S.” fee and waive the future receipt of hard copies of the Chronicle.
 The Web Chronicle appears in the members’ area of the Society website about 30 days after publication.

 Life Memberships are available for a payment of $1,000.
 International members please note that International Life Members are charged annually for the cost of international mail service.
 This cost currently is $16 per year but changes when the cost of international postage changes.
 International members may at any time choose to waive the future receipt of hard copies of the Chronicle and thereby avoid the cost of international postage.
 The $1000 fee can be paid over 6 months with three payments: $333, $333 and $334.
 The Web Chronicle appears in the members’ area of the Society website about 30 days after publication.